 - Have to be at the minimum age of 35, yet not over 60.

 - Have to be unemployed.

 - Was not discharged dishonorably.

-- Not qualified for any additional VA education benefits (that is, Employment Assistance, Vocational Rehabilitation, Montgomery GI Bill and Post-9/11 GI Bill).
+- Not qualified for any additional VA education benefits (that is, Employment Assistance, Veteran Rehabilitation, Montgomery GI Bill and Post-9/11 GI Bill).

 - Not enrolled within a state or federal job training plan currently or within the past 6 months.

 - Have to enroll within a program that’s approved for VA benefits provided by a technical school or community college.
 The plan has to lead to a non-college degree, Associate Degree, or certificate and train you within a high-demand field.